Xenosb/learn.rb/chapters/04-the_database/readme.md

 Of all available SQL databases we will only look at two - SQLite and Postgres.

 SQLite is the system we used in the last couple of lectures.
 It's the simplest SQL database system there is.
 It stores everything in a single file.
+If you are curious, data you entered during last homework is stored in file `db/development.sqlite3`.
+Feel free to take a look.
 This simplicity causes many complications, which won't be covered here, that makes SQLite not suitable for real-world applications.
 But it's perfect for testing and development!

 Database is a computer program which takes care of saving data for you.
 It usually runs in the background and listens to incoming requests on a given